AuroraHumans/aurora-humans-app/README.md

 # Aurora Humans Project
 Collecting the world's experience of the Aurora.

+We don't gather enough as people and this is the first of many to come.
+Human datasets of the human experience.

 ## Roadmap
 - RAG querying a country
 - Public Gallery Hosted